Utah Administrative Code

 The basis for selection shall be stated in the RFP.
 Selection may be based on any of the following approaches.

-(2) The second phase is for construction services.
-The second phase will be awarded after the plans have been sufficiently developed and a price for construction services has been successfully validated.
-In the event that a price is not validated, the Department will not award construction phase of the contract.
+(b) Construction services, which will be awarded after the plans have been sufficiently developed and a price for construction services has been successfully validated and accepted.
+In the event that a price is not validated and accepted, the Department shall not award the construction phase of the contract.
+Incremental construction contracts may be awarded after prices are validated and accepted for each contract.
+The Department may choose to retain any of the parties if the construction/design services phase of the contract is not awarded.

-(4) The Department is not required to ever award a contract.
-Following award, however, a contract shall be executed and notice given to the successful CM/GC proposer to proceed with the work.
+(2) The Department shall not be required to award a contract during either of the contract phases.
+However, following an award, the Department shall provide notice of the award to the successful CM/GC proposer followed by a notice to proceed with the work.

 transportation, highways, contracts, construction